base-org/pessimism/specs/ARCHITECTURE.md

 # Pessimism Architecture

-There are two primary subsystems that drive Pessimism’s architecture:
+There are two subsystems that drive Pessimism’s architecture:
 1. [ETL](./ETL.md) - Modularized data extraction system for retrieving and processing external chain data in the form of a DAG known as the Pipeline DAG
 2. [Risk Engine](./RISK_ENGINE.md) - Logical execution platform that runs a set of invariants on the data funneled from the Pipeline DAG